education.vic.gov.au

 Schools are required to discuss their concerns about the profile outcome and/or process with their regional disability coordinator prior to placing an appeal.

 If, following the discussion with the regional disability coordinator, the school still wishes to lodge an appeal, they must first discuss the matter with the student’s student support group (SSG).
+Documentation of the SSG’s consensus to appeal the profile outcome must accompany the appeal.

 Schools must copy (cc) the regional disability coordinator when the appeal is submitted.